-YOUTH MINISTRY 1101-4399.
-SPECIAL STUDIES.
+YOUTH MINISTRY 1101-4399, SPECIAL STUDIES.

 Special courses not a part of the regular schedule but offered on an irregular basis.
+Prerequisite: Dean's consent.
+One to six semester hours

 YOUTH MINISTRY 2342.
 CHURCH RECREATION.

 Recreation programs for small, medium size and large congregations will be studied and designed.
 The role of church recreation leaders will be examined, and contemporary trends in church recreation will be analyzed.
 Spring, odd years.